Configure MetalLB

 The use of BGP for announcement also allows for better balancing of service traffic between cluster nodes as well as gives more configuration control and flexibility for infrastructure administrators.
 For configuration examples, refer to Examples of MetalLBConfigTemplate.
 For configuration procedure, refer to Configure BGP announcement for cluster API LB address.

-• Deprecated since MOSK 23.2.
+• Not recommended.
 Configure the configInline value in the MetalLB chart of the Cluster object.
-This functionality will be removed in one of the following releases.

 Caution

-If the MetalLBConfig object is not used for MetalLB configuration related to address allocation and announcement of services LB, then automated migration applies cluster creation of update to MOSK 23.2.
+If the MetalLBConfig object is not used for MetalLB configuration related to address allocation and announcement for load-balanced services, then automated migration applies during cluster creation or update to MOSK 23.2.

 During automated migration, the MetalLBConfig and MetalLBConfigTemplate objects are created and contents of the MetalLB chart configInline value is converted to the parameters of the MetalLBConfigTemplate object.